 Tuva Republic, Russia

-Apart from viewing these Tuva photos, you can learn more about the republic by watching Kushkash-Ool (Bird Boy) shot in 2011 by Tuvan filmmaker Vladimir Kopush.
-The ethnographic film explores the life of Sean Quirk, an American who has been living in Tuva for many years, speaks fluent Tuvan and managed the Alash Ensemble — one of Tuva’s most famous throat-singing bands.
+Beyond these Tuva photos, you can learn more about the republic through Kushkash-Ool (Bird Boy), a 2011 ethnographic film by Vladimir Kopush.
+The film follows Sean Quirk, an American who has lived in Tuva for many years, speaks fluent Tuvan, and managed the Alash Ensemble, one of the region’s most renowned throat-singing bands.